Miloš Jakeš

-Miloš Jakeš (12 August 1922 – 10 July 2020) was a Czech communist politician.
+Miloš Jakeš (12 August 1922 – 9 July or 10 July 2020) was a Czech communist politician.
 He was General Secretary of the Communist Party of Czechoslovakia from 1987 until 1989.

 He resigned from his position in late November 1989, amid the Velvet Revolution.

 Early life

 Jakeš was born in České Chalupy, now part of Nová Ves near České Budějovice.
 He grew up in a poor village family in the Bohemian Forest borderlands before working in Bata Shoes factory in Zlín between 1937 and 1950.
 He joined the Communist Party of Czechoslovakia soon after World War II, triggering his steady rise within the party ranks.
 In 1955 he began his studies at Moscow's Party's Higher College and, after obtaining his degree in 1958, his career continued without interruption, undisturbed even during the 1968 Prague Spring period.
 After the Soviet invasion, Jakeš became one of the main initiators of the political purges carried out in the name of "normalization".